How to Put Out Lithium Battery Fire

 Ronemus & Vilensky: Fire Injury Attorneys

-The law firm of Ronemus & Vilensky specializes in fire injury losses, including those caused by lithium batteries.
+The law firm of Ronemus & Vilensky specializes in fire injury losses, including those from fires caused by lithium batteries.
 We have the experience and knowledge to help you get the compensation you deserve for pain and suffering, medical expenses, lost wages, and more.
-Contact us for call 212-779-7070.
+Contact us for call 212-779-7070 if you or a loved one has experienced injury or financial loss caused by a lithium ion battery fire.